Director & CEO

 Deputy Director, Research

-Dr. Reiner Kruecken was appointed Deputy Director, Research of TRIUMF in June 2018 after serving as Head of the Science Division after joining TRIUMF in February 2011 and as Deputy Director since August 2015.
+Dr. Reiner Kruecken was appointed Deputy Director, Research of TRIUMF in June 2018 after serving as Head of the Science Division when he joined TRIUMF in February 2011 and as Deputy Director since August 2015.
 Dr. Kruecken also holds an appointment as Professor of Physics at the University of British Columbia (UBC).
 Kruecken has been a member of numerous national and international review panels, advisory committees, and editorial boards.
-He is the Program Director of the UBC-TRIUMF NSERC CREATE program Isotopes for Science and Medicine (IsoSiM).
+He was the Program Director of the UBC-TRIUMF NSERC CREATE program Isotopes for Science and Medicine (IsoSiM) (2014-2020).

 Before joining TRIUMF and UBC he held the chair for Experimental Physics of Hadrons and Nuclei at the Technical University Munich, Germany.
 Kruecken received his Ph.D. in nuclear physics from the University of Cologne in 1995.
 After a postdoctoral fellowship at Lawrence Berkeley National Laboratory he moved to Yale University in 1997 where he was an Assistant Professor at the Physics Department and the A.W.
 Wright Nuclear Structure Laboratory until he moved to Munich in 2002.

 Ms. Anne Louise Aboud joined the TRIUMF as Chief Operating Officer/Deputy Director, Operations on June 1, 2018.
 Aboud brings to TRIUMF a decades-long career as a senior-operations executive in the industrial, financial services and health care sectors working for such major organizations as General Electric, TD Bank, and LifeLabs.
 Anne holds a Bachelor of Engineering (Chemical) and a Master of Business Administration, both from McGill University, and a Master of Landscape Architecture from the University of Toronto.